marklogic/marklogic-spark-connector/docs/getting-started/pyspark.md

     Setting default log level to "WARN".
     To adjust logging level use sc.setLogLevel(newLevel).
 For SparkR, use setLogLevel(newLevel).

-Setting the default log level to "INFO" or "DEBUG" will show logging from the MarkLogic Spark connector.
+Setting the default log level to `INFO` or `DEBUG` will show logging from the MarkLogic Spark connector.
 This will also include potentially significant amounts of log messages from PySpark itself.

 ### Reading data with the connector